twocare/settler-32bit/readme.md

 # Laravel Settler

-The scripts that build the Laravel Homestead development environment.
+The scripts that build the Laravel Homestead (32-bit version) development environment.